Great Soviet Encyclopedia: Content

-The Soviet Encyclopedia is a systematic summary of knowledge in social and economic studies and in the applied sciences.
+The Soviet Encyclopedia is a systematic summary of knowledge in social and economic studies with an emphasis on applied sciences.
 It became a universal reference work for the Soviet intelligentsia.
-According to the publisher's foreword in the English-language translation of the encyclopedia, the encyclopedia is important for knowledge and understanding of USSR.
+According to the publisher's foreword in the English-language translation of the encyclopedia, the encyclopedia is important for knowledge and understanding of the USSR.
 A major value of the Encyclopedia is its comprehensive information about the Soviet Union and its peoples.
 Every aspect of Soviet life is systematically presented, including history, economics, science, art, and culture.
 The ethnic diversity of USSR's peoples and its languages and cultures are extensively covered.
 There are biographies of prominent cultural and scientific figures who are not as well known outside of Russia.
 There are detailed surveys of USSR's provinces and towns, as well as their geology, geography, flora and fauna.

 The encyclopedia's Chief Editorial Board and advisory board sought input from the general public.
 The entry list was sent to universities, scientific institutions, museums, and private specialists in every field.
 More than 50,000 suggestions were received and many additions were made.
 Scholars believe that the Encyclopedia is a valuable and useful source for Russian history.
 The Encyclopedia, though noted as having a strong Marxist bias, provides useful information for understanding the Soviet point of view.